 This is very dependent on the case.
 It'll be very unlikely, but sometimes a PR has a "side effect" that needs to be reflected.
 For instance, maybe as part of adding a new feature you found and fixed a bug that is tightly coupled to the feature.
 Arguably, you should've created a separate PR, but life is not that simple sometimes.

-The reason we are adding one file per change, roughly, is to prevent merge conflicts.
-If everybody working on fleet would edit the CHANGELOG file, every single PR will have a conflict as soon as one is merged, and collaboration will be very complicated.
+The reason we are adding one file per change, roughly, is to prevent merging conflicts.
+If everybody working on Fleet would edit the CHANGELOG file, every PR will have a conflict as soon as one is merged, and collaboration will be very complicated.

 In general, PRs should pass all CI checks and have at least one approving review before merge.